 Predict real estate prices

-How to solve a regression problem using table data and images
+Solve a regression problem using two types of data; table and images

 You will learn to

 - Use multiple datasets, both tabular data, and images.

 - Solve a regression problem.
 A problem where you predict a quantity, e.g., a price.

 Start by creating a project on the Projects view by clicking on New project.

 Add dataset to the project

 In the Datasets view, click the Import free datasets button.